Do you have a travel journal?

 Here are some basics about the writing aspect of journaling.
 I've adapted the WRITE acronym for a travel journal.

 - W – Share what actually happened.
-When, where and why it happened.
+When, where, and why it happened.

 - R – Reflect on how all those Ws make you feel.
 Close your eyes to go deep into it.

-- I – Now allow your writing of these events, feelings and thoughts to flow from your pen or keyboard.
+- I – Now allow your writing of these events, feelings and thoughts to flow through your pen or keyboard.
 As you do, you'll investigate them more deeply.
 If you get stuck, close your eyes again or re-read what you’ve written.
 Then continue.

 - T – Take the time to enjoy your reflecting and writing process.